hivtools/hint/docs/GenericChart.md

 what filters to apply, and a [JSONata](https://jsonata.org/) template describing the plotly configuration to use.
 See [below](#chart-config-jsonata) for further details.

 Generic Chart metadata is currently kept in resource files in the back end of HINT.
-However we may in future hand over this metadata to hintr, and have HINT fetch metadata from hintr as well as data.
+However, we may in future hand over this metadata to hintr, and have HINT fetch metadata from hintr as well as data.

 Wherever the `GenericChart` component appears, it is provided with its chart id in a prop, and pulls out the relevant